 The Format contextual tab appears at the top of the application.

-The Format Map Grid pane opens.
+The Format Map Grid pane appears.

-- In the Format Map Grid pane, on the Components tab , under Appearance, you can further modify the Symbol.
+- In the Format Map Grid pane, on the Components tab , under Appearance, you can further modify the symbol.

 Save to a style

 Customized grids can be saved as styles for later use.
-To do so:

 - Provide entries for Name, Category, and Tags and click OK.

-For more information see Styles.
+For more information, see Styles.